Strung Out

-Strung Out is an American punk rock band from Simi Valley, California, formed in 1989.
-They are known mainly for their musical style, which fuses aspects of melodic punk rock, progressive rock and heavy metal to form their primary sound.
-They have released nine studio albums on Fat Wreck Chords as well as one Live album, 2 B-sides collections, a best-of, a box set and appeared on numerous compilations and skate/surf/dirt bike/offroading videos.
+Strung Out is an American melodic hardcore band from Simi Valley, California, formed in 1991.
+Their sound also includes elements of heavy metal.
+They have released nine studio albums on Fat Wreck Chords as well as one live album, two B-sides collections, a best-of, a box set, and appeared on numerous compilations and skate/surf/dirt bike/offroading videos.
 They have played on the Warped Tour and continue to tour internationally.
-The band currently have an ongoing collaboration beer with Lucky Luke Brewing Company called “Astrolux Golden Ale”.
+The band currently has an ongoing collaboration beer with Lucky Luke Brewing Company called "Astrolux Golden Ale".
 Their albums have charted on the Billboard 200.